Donald Trump Is Hosting a Competing Event With the White House Correspondents' Dinner

-In another break with precedent, President Trump is not only declining to attend the White House Correspondents' Dinner, he won't even be in the nation's capitol while it's taking place.
+In another break with precedent, President Trump is not only declining to attend the White House Correspondents' Dinner, he won't even be in the nation's Capitol while it's taking place.

 Trump announced Saturday he will be holding a rally in Harrisburg, Pennsylvania to mark the first 100 days of his presidency on April 29.
 "Next Saturday night I will be holding a BIG rally in Pennsylvania.
 Look forward to it!"
 Trump tweeted.